Tend Your Own Rocks

 “If you put the sand into the jar first,” he continued, “there is no room for the pebbles or the rocks.
 The same goes for your life.

 If you spend all your time and energy on the small stuff, you will never have room for the things that are important to you.
 Pay attention to the things that are critical to your happiness.
 Play with your children.
-Take your partner out dancing.
-There will always be time to go to work, clean the house, give a dinner party, or fix the disposal.”
+Take your partner out to dinner or dancing.
+There will always be another time to go to work, clean the house, give that dinner party, or fix the disposal.”

 “Tend your own rocks– the things that really matter.
 Set your priorities.
 The rest is just sand.”